puccapig/start-codes/README.md

 # start-codes
 start codes | Rachel 2020-dec-08 | Uppsala Sweden
-a set of codes that I used since 2016../
+/a set of codes that I used since 2016..